 By definition, alternative therapies are not mainstream.
 The bulk of scientific evidence does not support many of the benefits their advocates claim exist.
 In certain cases, there is sufficient scientific evidence to prove they don’t work.
 For all intents and purposes, that puts those specific alternative therapies in the same category as voodoo.

-Keep in mind that these are alternatives to traditional medical or pharmaceutical interventions.
+Keep in mind that these are alternatives to modern medical or pharmaceutical interventions.
 Therefore, their practitioners may not even have relevant academic degrees.
 They might even not hold government-issued licenses.
 Physicians and other health professionals, of course, do.
-Even if their professions do have official recognition in your country, that doesn’t mean they are in the country where you choose to undergo treatment.
+Even if their professions do have official recognition in your country, that doesn’t mean they are licensed in the country where you choose to undergo treatment.
 Under those circumstances, anyone can call himself a practitioner of that particular therapy and get away with it.
 And that means you can’t sue for malpractice.

 Some alternative therapies quickly become fads, often due to celebrities who publicize undergoing their own treatments.
 Madonna, for example, is a believer in autohemotherapy.
 That’s a controversial procedure in which the patient’s blood is mixed with ozone gas before it is transfused back into the body.
 Supposedly, the procedure is enhanced when “eerie noises” are created for purposes of background music by rubbing Tibetan bowls together.